danishsheikh1122/issueTrackerFulltackApp/README.md

 - tested api using postman and all done
 - implemented assignee full function if one issue is assigned to a user and if we reload the page , the previously assigned user will show
 - Refactored assigne cmp

+# Added filterComponent in issue page
+- added filterComponent of daisy ui to issue page